 Every two years, the WorldSkills Americas with the cooperation of its member countries/regions, organizes a competition focused on vocational training.
 The first competition was held in 2010, in Rio de Janeiro.
 The WorldSkills Americas operates in conjunction with WorldSkills International.

-The next WorldSkills Americas Competition will be held from November 12th to 18th, 2012 in Sao Paulo, Brazil at the Parque Anhembi Exhibition Centre.
-There will be over 800 competitors from WSA’s 31 member countries/regions who will be attending the Competition.
-This is one of the biggest Vocational Education Competitions in the world.
-It will show the potential and value of Vocational Training within the Americas.
+The 2012 WorldSkills Americas Competition was held from November 12th to 18th, 2012 in Sao Paulo, Brazil at the Parque Anhembi Exhibition Centre.
+There was over 800 competitors from WSA’s 31 member countries/regions who attended the Competition.

 - Transportation and logistics